Sudeeshg300398/FINANCE/README.md

 ## About
 This repository contains a collection of finance related projects designed to explore interesting financial datasets, and to tackle specific financial challenges.
 ## Projects
-1.[Bank Telemarketing Prediction] : Predict the success of bank telemarketing campaigns using Machine Learning.
+1.Bank Telemarketing Prediction : Predict the success of bank telemarketing campaigns using Machine Learning.